DevExpress/devextreme-documentation/api-reference/10 UI Components/GridBase/1 Configuration/stateStoring/customSave.md

 ---

 The {WidgetName} automatically calls the **customSave** function on data source initialization and each time a user applies changes.
 If you need to specify state on demand, use the [state(state)]({basewidgetpath}/Methods/#statestate) method.

-Use the **customSave** and [customLoad](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/stateStoring/customLoad.md '{basewidgetpath}/Configuration/stateStoring/#customLoad') functions to manually implement state storing: in **customSave**, save the state to a custom storage; in **customLoad**, load it.
-You can also adjust the state in both functions.
+Specify the **customSave** and [customLoad](/api-reference/10%20UI%20Components/GridBase/1%20Configuration/stateStoring/customLoad.md '{basewidgetpath}/Configuration/stateStoring/#customLoad') functions to manually implement state storing: in **customSave**, save the state to a custom storage; in **customLoad**, load it.
+You can also adjust the state in both functions, for example, omit specific properties.

-In the following code, the state is saved and loaded from a remote storage:
+In the following code, the state is saved and loaded from a remote storage; the **paging**.[pageIndex]({basewidgetpath}/Configuration/paging/#pageIndex) property is omitted on save:

 ---
 #####jQuery